-To see if the Town will vote to authorize the Board of Health to establish a Revolving Fund in conformity with Massachusetts General Laws, Chapter 44, Section $53E^{1/2}$ for the following purposes and subject to the following conditions:
+It was voted to authorize the Board of Health to establish a Revolving Fund in conformity with Massachusetts General Laws, Chapter 44, Section 53E1⁄2 for the following purposes and subject to the following conditions:

-- a) to be the depository for fees derived from permits issued to licensed sewage haulers in the Town of West Boylston, said fees shall cover the cost of dumping at the Upper Blackstone Water Pollution Abatement District (U.B.W.P.A.D.), plus an administrative charge; - b) to be the depository for fees derived from plan reviews, inspections, administrative charges and other fees for services rendered by the Board of Health; - c) to pay the U.B.W.P.A.D. for sewage dumped at its facility in Millbury by sewage haulers licensed in the Town of West Boylston;
+- to be the depository for fees derived from permits issued to licensed sewage haulers in the Town of West Boylston, said fees shall cover the cost of dumping at the Upper Blackstone Water Pollution Abatement District (U.B.W.P.A.D.), plus an administrative charge; - b) to be the depository for fees derived from plan reviews, inspections, administrative charges and other fees for services rendered by the Board of Health; - to pay the U.B.W.P.A.D. for sewage dumped at its facility in Millbury by sewage haulers licensed in the Town of West Boylston; - to pay Board of Health inspectors and/or agents for services provided for food service, sanitary code compliance, public nuisance, noisome trade inspections; and for percolation and soil testing, septic system design review, septic system installation review, final septic inspection and engineering services;

-- d) to pay Board of Health inspectors and/or agents for services provided for food service, sanitary code compliance, public nuisance, noisome trade inspections; and for percolation and soil testing, septic system design review, septic system installation review, final septic inspection and engineering services; - e) to fund administrative expenses of the Board of Health, including wage and salary expenses of part-time employees of the Board of Health; - f) to have a limit on the total amount which may be spent from the Fund in Fiscal Year 2007 set at \$50,000; and - g) to have the Board of Health be the only authority empowered to expend monies from this fund;
+- e) to fund administrative expenses of the Board of Health, including wage and salary expenses of part-time employees of the Board of Health; - f) to have a limit on the total amount which may be spent from the Fund in Fiscal Year 2007 set at \$50,000; and - g) to have the Board of Health be the only authority empowered to expend monies from this fund.

-ARTICLE 5 - AUTHORIZATION TO ESTABLISH A REVOLVING FUND FOR THE CEMETERY TRUSTEES
+ARTICLE 5 - AUTHORIZATION TO ESTABLISH A REVOLVING FUNDFOR THE CEMETERY TRUSTEES

-To see if the Town will vote to authorize the Cemetery Trustees to establish a Revolving Fund in conformity with Massachusetts General Laws, Chapter 44, Section $53E\frac{1}{2}$ , for the following purposes and subject to the following conditions:
+It was voted to authorize the Cemetery Trustees to establish a Revolving Fund in conformity with Massachusetts General Laws, Chapter 44, Section 53E1⁄2, for the following purposes and subject to the following conditions: